phetsims/nitroglycerin/README.md

 Third Party Dependencies
 =============

-This simulation uses a number of third party libraries, which are enumerated in package.json.
+This repository uses third-party libraries.
-The dependencies and corresponding licenses are available in: https://github.com/phetsims/sherpa
+Those libraries and their licenses are available in: https://github.com/phetsims/sherpa.